We offer bilingual (Spanish) services!

 From the time a custody order is issued until the child is emancipated, a parent must keep the court and the opposing party aware of their home address.
 This means that anytime you want to relocate when there is a custody order, you must file notice with the Court.
 Indiana Code lays out specific requirements for this notice and failure to comply with the requirements will result in insufficient notice, possibly resulting in court sanctions.
 Therefore, it is important to be aware of the requirements and, if possible, have an experience family law attorney draft the notice and attend any hearings on the notice with you.

-Notice of relocation must be filed be any parent who is relocating, whether custodial or noncustodial.
+Notice of relocation must be filed by any parent who is relocating, whether custodial or noncustodial.
 More importantly, it must be filed even when you are simply moving to the next house over.
 You must file the notice if you plan to relocate anywhere.

 The relocating parent must file the notice in the court that issued the custody or parenting time order or a court with jurisdiction over the proceedings.
 This must be filed 90 days before the parent actually relocates.